-The ratio can vary from month to month, sometimes you might end up saving more.
-Sometimes you might save less due to some emergency expenses and so on.
+Sometimes you might end up saving more or sometimes you might save less due to some emergency expenses and so on.

-If you are a person who splurges on a whim, then you need to get into the more physical way of budgeting.
+If you are a person who splurges on a whim can’t rely on debit or credit cards, then you need to get into the more physical way of budgeting.

-Put all your monthly expenses into envelopes or boxes and label them.
-So, you know that you have allocated only a particular amount for a certain expense and can’t go above that.
+Put cash for all your monthly expenses into envelopes and label them.
+This way you know you are supposed to spend a particular amount of cash on a certain expense and can’t go above that.

-Now let’s learn how to make a monthly budget for your family!
+How to make a monthly budget for your family

-It will determine “WHAT” you want to achieve through this budgeting process.
+You must set financial goals before you start planning a budget.
+It will help in determining “WHAT” you want to achieve through the budgeting process.

 Your goals can be as simple as:

-- Setting apart certain amount every month as a retirement fund
+- Setting apart a certain amount every month as a retirement fund

 - Paying off your debt